pekempy/LibraryViewer/README.md

 `docker build -t static-library-viewer .`

-⏱ This builds the base image.
+This builds the base image.
 No media is fetched during this step.

+You can also fetch the latest release with
+`docker pull ghcr.io/pekempy/libraryviewer:latest`

 ## 🚀 Run the Container